mah0x211/lua-form-multipart/README.md

     n, err = writer:writefile( file, len, offset, part )
     - n:integer: number of bytes written.
     - err:any: error value.
+    - file:file*: file that contains the file data.
     - len:integer: file size.
     - offset:integer: file offset at which to begin the writeout.
     - part:table: a file data that contains the `filename` and `file` fields. if `part.is_tmpfile` is `true`, `file` must be closed by this method.